 This is a typical linear regression with an $l_2$-regularization term with the added constraint that only $\kappa$ number of elements of $x$ are allowed to be non-zero.
-In application, choosing the values for $\lambda$ or $\kappa$ is not trivial meaning that there is an interest in solving the problem for several values and comparing the results.
-This results in a parametrized MINLP.
+In applications, choosing the values for $\lambda$ or $\kappa$ is not trivial meaning that there is an interest in solving the problem for several values and comparing the results.
+This results in a parameterized MINLP.

-To obtain the regression problem on the form of \eqref{eq:p_lambda} we introduce binary variables $y_i$.
-If it is possible define some lower bound $l_i$ and upper bound $u_i$ for each component $x_i$, then the regression problem can be formulated as
+To obtain the regression problem of the form \eqref{eq:p_lambda}, we introduce binary variables $y_i$.
+We assume that it is possible to define some lower bound $l_i$ and upper bound $u_i$ for each component $x_i$.
+The regression problem can then be formulated as

 For this problem there are two parameters that can be varied: $\kappa$ and $\lambda$.
 Numerical results will be reported for fixing one of the parameters and varying the other.
-However, we hypothesis that the case of varying $\lambda$ will be more suitable for the proposed warm-starting than the case of varying $\kappa$.
-The underlying assumption and intuition for the proposed methods is that the integer part $y$ of points used to construct the polyhedral outer approximation is similar for different parameter values.
-Changing $\kappa$ means that it is unlikely that former integer solutions are of interest.
+However, we hypothesize that the case of varying $\lambda$ will be more suitable for the proposed warm-starting than the case of varying $\kappa$.
+The underlying assumption and intuition for the proposed methods are that the integer part of points used to construct the linear relaxation is similar for different parameter values.
+Here, when changing $\kappa$, it is unlikely that the previously obtained integer solutions are of interest.

-\subsubsection{Model Predictive control}
+\subsubsection{Model predictive control}

-For Model predictive control, we use the following example from the website for OSQP \cite{mpc}:
+For MPC, we use the following example from the website for OSQP \cite{mpc}:

-where the states $x_k \in \R^{n_x}$ and the inputs $u_k \in \R^{n_u}$.
+The vectors $x^i$ are the states and the vectors $u^i$ are the control inputs at each time step $i$.
+The vector $x^r \in \R^{n_x}$ is the reference state of the model and the vector $\lambda \in \R^{n_x}$ is the initial state.
+The vectors $x^{\min}, x^{\max} \in \R^{n_x}$ and $u^{\min}, u^{\max} \in \R^{n_u}$ are predefined.
 The real matrices $A, B, Q$ and $R$ are of suitable size.
-The problem is solved several times, referred to as simulations.
-After each simulation the new $\bar{\lambda}$ is found by applying the control to the first state, i.e., $\bar{\lambda} = A\lambda + Bu_0$.
-This example was adapted by assuming that the control input $u_k$ only can take discrete values.
-So to get \eqref{eq:mpc} on the form of \eqref{eq:p_lambda}, the problem was rewritten as
+The problem is solved several times, referred to as simulations, to find the control inputs $u^k$ to get as close as possible to the reference state $x^r$.
+After each simulation a new intial state $\bar{\lambda}$ is found by applying the control to the first state, i.e., $\bar{\lambda} = A\lambda + Bu^0$.
+This example was adapted by assuming that the control input $u^i$ only can take a discrete set of values.
+To obtain the problem in the form of \eqref{eq:p_lambda}, it was rewritten as